New: FCF Assistant

 Spatially resolving the tumor microenvironment of fibrolamellar carcinoma

-Timeframe: 2025 – 2027 Goal: Advance understanding of FLC’s unique tumor microenvironment Principal Investigator: Praveen Sethupathy, PhD Study overview: Through this grant, Praveen Sethupathy, PhD, of Cornell University plans to outline the “spatial transcriptomics” of FLC.
+Goal: Advance understanding of FLC’s unique tumor microenvironment Principal Investigator: Praveen Sethupathy, PhD Grant length: Two years Study overview: Through this grant, Praveen Sethupathy, PhD, of Cornell University plans to outline the “spatial transcriptomics” of FLC.
 Dr. Sethupathy’s lab has been a leader in functional genomic studies, especially for liver and gastro-intestinal cancers.
 His group …

 Read more